Skip to main content

 Assess your inclusive teaching

 Instructors should assess, or self-evaluate, their inclusive teaching practices and pedagogical choices as well as solicit perspectives from students and others, such as faculty colleagues and learning and teaching center experts.
-Stephen Brookfield, in Becoming a Critically Reflective Teacher, argues that teachers must regularly examine their teaching through the lenses of self, students, and colleagues as well as through engagement with theoretical literature (see principle 8).
-This is particularly important for continued growth in inclusive teaching practices.
+Stephen Brookfield, in Becoming a Critically Reflective Teacher, advocates for instructors regularly to examine their teaching through the lenses of self, students, and colleagues as well as through engagement with theoretical literature (refer to Principle 8).64 This is particularly important for continued growth in inclusive teaching practices.

-Student feedback can allow students to take an active role in shaping their learning and provides the opportunity for instructors to model reflection, revision, and adaptation.
-In this way, instructors become “co-agent[s] with the pupils in the learning process.”
+Student feedback can allow students to take an active role in shaping their learning and provides the opportunity for instructors to model reflection, revision, and adaptation.68 In this way, instructors become “co-agent[s] with the pupils in the learning process.”69

 Teaching Strategies

 1. Reflect on your own experiences as a learner and as a teacher.
-Brookfield suggests keeping a teaching journal and reflecting on lessons from role models and professional development Reflect on how your biases may affect your teaching (see principle 1).
+Brookfield suggests keeping a teaching journal and reflecting on lessons from role models and professional development Reflect on how your biases may affect your teaching (refer to Principle 1).

 2. Reflect on your inclusive teaching strategies.
 What practices do you utilize to encourage active learning and create a welcoming course climate?
 Consider the strategies throughout this resource, noting which you use frequently, occasionally, or not at all, and which you might adapt.
-Apply the following questions from the Searle Center for Learning and Teaching to your inclusive teaching:
+Apply the following questions:

 • Which of the techniques, approaches, and ideas employed in teaching were successful and which were less successful, and why?
 What might you do differently next time?